• Skip to primary navigation

 Chartreuse and absinthe may appear alike, but they possess individual qualities that distinguish them.

-Both are alcoholic drinks from Europe, renowned for their bright green color and intricate flavor.
+Both are alcoholic drinks from Europe, well-known for their bright green color and detailed flavor.

 Herbs and botanicals form a shared component of both chartreuse and absinthe.

-Chartreuse is brewed with 130 secret herbs, while absinthe generally includes anise, fennel and wormwood.
+Chartreuse is brewed with 130 secret herbs, while absinthe generally includes anise, fennel and wormwood - if a recipe calls specifically for Chartreuse, Green Chartreuse substitutes list suggests suitable swaps.

 History has played a big part in these beverages.